vtrev/GitFlowPractise/README.md

 ## Release

-Once all the features have been finished, one person should make a release `v1.1.0` using Git Flow workflow.
+Once all the features have been finished, one person should make a release by merging `develop` into `master`.
+All team members should get the latest copy of the `master` branch.

 ## Discussion topics